 After getting to hear about some of the meaningful discussions that her students have engaged in amongst themselves, in which they learned more about each other's country, culture, and religious customs, I asked Smith how her teaching for global learning evolved.
 "Well, I inherited a global learning class, the Intro to Religion course.
 And it took me about two semesters to start making that more my own with the videos and films I brought in as well as occasional guests.

-In my World REligions class, which is also global learning, I saw an opportunity and brought in Fulbright scholars.
+In my World Religions class, which is also global learning, I saw an opportunity and brought in Fulbright scholars.
 I'll tell you how that first started.
 It was this past fall when we were in class and the issue came up about vaccines.
-We were talking about Jainism, and Jains are pacifists, but to a more exceptional level than most in the sense of drinking filtered water to avoid killing microbes.
+We were talking about Jainism, and Jains are pacifists, but to a more exceptional level than most in the sense of not drinking filtered water to avoid killing microbes.
 So it's far more of, I guess, an exceptional level of activism.
 And you know that we have a Jain Studies program at FIU, so we have access to more information.
 Something came up with the students and they wanted to know about vaccinations and Jainism.
 I had not looked up that particular issue, nor am I a biologist to know a lot about exactly how vaccinations work.
 I happened to have a Religious Studies faculty meeting later that afternoon, and they introduced the Fulbright scholars.
 One of them was from India and had a background in Indian religions, including Jainism.
 So, I followed him outside as he was leaving to see if I could follow up with him, and we did.
 I was able to bring him the very next week [to class] to talk about that aspect of the vaccinations and some different subtleties within Jainism.

 My students were absolutely thrilled!
 They're like, "We just mentioned that and you brought us somebody."
 So, I think that I've gotten comfortable enough with my classes that I'm okay with doing something that's less conventional or a little different.
 If I see an opportunity arise, I will grab it fast if I think it's going to enhance or add something to the class for my students.
 So maybe that's how I'd say my teaching has developed.
 I'm a lot more innovative now."